-MCCC Student Government hosted Family Fun Night in April in the Gerald Welch Health Education Building, drawing hundreds of children and adults.
+MCCC Student Government hosted Family Fun Night in April in the Gerald Welch Health Education Building, drawing close to 1,000 children and adults.
 This event, designed to be an inexpensive night out for families, featured various carnival-type games, prizes, refreshments, face painting, family photos, magicians, giant inflatables and more.
-The Foundation at Monroe County Community College and Siena Heights University were contributing sponsors.
+MCCC, The Foundation at MCCC and Siena Heights University were contributing sponsors.